Deutsch Intern

 For more than a century, the Nobel Prize has symbolised the spirit of research and the desire to improve the world through science.
 Every year, millions of people look to Stockholm and Oslo when the names of the new prize winners are announced.

 The award was established by the Swedish inventor Alfred Nobel.
 The Nobel Prize was awarded for the first time on 10 December 1901, the fifth anniversary of the death of its founder Alfred Nobel.
-The first Nobel Prize ever awarded at that time went to the Würzburg physicist Wilhelm Conrad Röntgen.
+The first Nobel Prize ever awarded went to the Würzburg physicist Wilhelm Conrad Röntgen.
 With the discovery of X-rays, he revolutionised medicine and laid the foundation for Würzburg's tradition of excellent research.
 To date, 14 Nobel Laureates have taught, researched or studied here.

-In 2026, we will be celebrating this anniversary with a travelling exhibition, events and special insights into the world of Nobel Laueates.
+In 2026, we will be celebrating this anniversary with a travelling exhibition, events and special insights into the world of Nobel Laureates.
 Join us on a journey through 125 years of scientific history – and discover how research from Würzburg continues to shape our world today.

 Travelling Exhibition "Outstanding!
 14 Würzburg Nobel Laureates – Ingenious Minds that Changed the World"